godot-escoria/escoria-docs/advanced/load_save.rst

 new one is created with default values.

-It is not required to manage settings saving and loading if the player is not supposed to change one of them.
+It is not required to manage settings saving and loading if the player is not supposed to change any of them.
 Otherwise, settings should be saved.
 It is the duty of the game developer to manage this in a settings UI included in the game menus.